zalfahascaryo-ai/Bank-Transaction-Analysis-for-Personalized-Product-Recommendations/README.md

 * Merge processed datasets

 ### **5. Cluster Interpretation**
-* Perform descriptive analysis on both normal and PCA-based clusters
+* Perform descriptive analysis on both normalized and inversed data clusters
 * Extract insights to understand the characteristics and needs of each customer segment

 ### **6. Data Preparation for Classification Model**